Local Authority Engagement

 To further our ambitions around social value procurement we have successfully lobbied and worked with the Social Value Portal to ensure that Care Leavers are recognised as a separate beneficiary category within in their Themes, Outcomes and Measures (TOMs).

-At the heart of the Care Leaver Covenant is close collaboration with with local authorities, who are statutorily responsible for the wellbeing of our Care Leavers.
+At the heart of the Care Leaver Covenant is the close collaboration with local authorities who have a statuary duty to support, protect and empower Care Leavers.

 Get Involved and Collaborate with the Covenant.